orm-fux/es-inspector/README.md

 ### Expert View

 If you know what you are doing you can open a "God Mode" view for each connection.
+You do so by using the little button with lightning bolt icon at the top of the connections list.
 It will show you a simple view that allows to call any REST API endpoint for that connection.
 You are free to define whatever call you want. *Be careful: Requests executed in this view do NOT synchronize with the other views showing information for this connection!*

 ![God Mode View](images/god-mode-view.png)